NTUEE-ESLab/2017Fall-IntelligentSecurityGuard/README.md

 cd darknet-nnpack
 ```
 Replace `darknet-nnpack/Makefile` with `replace/Makefile` then `make` it.

+(Note that this `Makefile` is only for Rpi3.
+If you want to run on other platform, modify `mcpu=cortex-a53` part in the `Makefile` to fit the CPU arch you are using.)
 ## Recognize Usage
 If you just want to test the human detection, use the following commands.
 ```python